September 09, 2021

 The German Shorthaired pointer is a solid, friendly breed that makes a good family dog.
-These high energy dogs need a job, so be prepared to keep them busy in the off season with activities to challenge and train their obedience or agility.
+These high-energy dogs need a job, so be prepared to keep them busy in the off-season with activities to challenge and train their obedience or agility.
 German Shorthairs may be solid liver or liver-and-white with patches, spots or freckles.
 Their hair is very short, so they’re good for Florida’s hot climate.
 They range a comfortable distance from the gun, not racing out ahead of you or tripping you by staying under your feet.

 Don’t call a Brittany a spaniel; any Brittany owner within earshot will be quick to correct you.
 At one time this breed was referred to as the Brittany Spaniel, but that name was dropped in 1980.
-The Brittany originally was developed as a “peasant dog” in France, and takes its name from the Brittany region there.
+The Brittany originally was developed as a “peasant dog” in France and takes its name from the Brittany region there.
 Peasants needed a versatile dog that could hunt feather and fur.
 They could afford only one dog, so that one dog needed to be able to do everything, including hunting upland game birds, hunting rabbits and other small game, and retrieving game.
-The result is another high-energy dog that needs a job, and another dog that can excel at obedience or agility in the off season.
+The result is another high-energy dog that needs a job, and another dog that can excel at obedience or agility in the off-season.

 The Brittany is most often orange-and-white, but occasionally you’ll see one that’s liver-and-white.
 It has a short, dense coat that protects it from briars or brush in the field.
 The coat can be flat or wavy and needs regular brushing.
 This is a smaller breed than some of the other sporting breeds; Brittanies usually run 30 to 40 pounds.

 The Vizsla has short hair, making it a good breed for Florida.
 Its coat is a golden rust color that ranges from medium to deep gold.
 It’s a tough hunter with lots of stamina that never stops looking for bird scent.
-This is a breed that loves being active, and does best with someone who has a commitment to training and working with a canine companion.
+This is a breed that loves being active and does best with someone who has a commitment to training and working with a canine companion.

 The Weimaraner often is called the “Gray Ghost,” a good nickname for a silver dog with eerie yellow or amber eyes.
 This breed is from Germany, where it was developed at the court of Weimar.

 In Europe the Weimaraner was a versatile hunter, going after everything from upland birds to big game.
-In the U.S., however, the Weimaraner was bred as a show dog and as a family and companion dog, and lost some of its hunting traits.
+In the U.S., however, the Weimaraner was bred as a show dog and as a family and companion dog and lost some of its hunting traits.

-In recent years, importation of European dogs has improved the hunting ability of some bloodlines.
+In recent years, the importation of European dogs has improved the hunting ability of some bloodlines.
 If you decide this breed is for you, be careful to ask a lot of questions about the parentage of the pup you consider; be certain it’s from hunting stock.
-Be aware, however, that these dogs can be willful and stubborn, and the tendency to want to chase after big game remains strong in some of them, so training them properly to hunt birds is demanding and rigorous, and take a lot of patience.
+Be aware, however, that these dogs can be willful and stubborn, and the tendency to want to chase after big game remains strong in some of them, so training them properly to hunt birds is demanding and rigorous, and takes a lot of patience.

-If any breed can be considered the work horse of the dog world, it’s the Labrador Retriever.
+If any breed can be considered the workhorse of the dog world, it’s the Labrador Retriever.
 According to the American Kennel Club (AKC) the Lab has been the most popular dog in the United States for more than 10 years.
 This is an intelligent and family-friendly breed that can go from a duck boat in the morning to the foot of a child’s bed in the evening (with a bath in between, of course).

 The Golden Retriever is more than just a pretty face; he’s an athletic, hard-charging retriever that will go after just about anything he can get his jaws around.
 This breed also can go from the lake to the foot of the bed without blinking an eye.
 Goldens are gentle, good family pets, and laid back when they don’t have anything to do.
-On the down side, their long hair and double coat makes them susceptible to our Florida heat, and they shed enough golden hair to weave another dog in a very short time.
+On the downside, their long hair and double coat make them susceptible to our Florida heat, and they shed enough golden hair to weave another dog in a very short time.

 The Golden Retriever originated in Scotland in the late 1800s, when Lord Tweedmouth crossed some “yellow retrievers” (yellow-coated Flat-Coated Retrievers) with the now-extinct Tweed Water Spaniel.
 The resulting crosses were later bred with the Irish Setter and the Bloodhound, and back to yellow retrievers, to produce today’s Golden.
 The AKC recognized the Golden Retriever as separate from its “parent” breed, the Flat-Coated Retriever, in 1925.